cslucano/CalendarBundle/Resources/doc/overriding_forms.md

 # Overriding Default Forms

 Suppose that you have created an event class.
-In this class, you have added a `createdBy` property.
+In this class, you have added a `location` property.

 ``` php
 <?php